 Few projects begin with absolute certainty.
 If we had to wait for absolute certainty, most projects would never get off the ground.
 That's why "assumptions" and "constraints" are so important, used as key defining factors to ensure timely, realistic project results.
 Read on to learn more.

 As projects are planned and executed, some facts and issues are known, others must be estimated.
 Estimation is an art, with many fine points to finesse between certainty and wishful thinking.
 You can't just hope you have the resources needed to do the job, and you can't just wait until every resource is available to begin.
-You have to manage and mitigate using informed assumptions and constraints.
+Instead, you must take proactive steps to manage and mitigate using informed assumptions and constraints.

 Identify and Challenge - As assumptions are identified, each must be viewed with an appropriate degree of skepticism.
 Assumptions cannot be mere guesswork or wishful thinking.